 2. Block out time out of your day to stop at Silly Pete’s Sideshow in Storybook Circus, New Fantasyland.
 This is one of three mask-free “relaxation zones” established throughout the theme park, but it is by far the best.
 It has the most space and it is air-conditioned.
 Seriously, the mask mandate got Disney to essentially create a pseudo-lounge Guests can use to cool off and relax.
 And, yes, all kinds of drinks and snacks are allowed inside.

 3. Keep your mask on during the rides.
 This one is a necessity rather than an option, especially if it has a photo op like Splash Mountain and Space Mountain.
 Disney World will not give you the pictures if you or anybody in your party are not wearing your face mask.

-But there are also two things to keep in mind when heading out to Magic Kingdom or any of the Walt Disney World theme parks this summer:
+But there are also two things to keep in mind when heading out to Magic Kingdom or any of the Walt Disney World theme parks:

 - Masks muffle your voice so you will need to speak up.
 Cast Members are also speaking a bit louder than normal and are using hand signals to reiterate what row number they are directing you toward.
 This is only awkward while riding Jungle Cruise in Adventureland and the masks hide your smiles and muddle your giggles leaving your poor skipper with nothing to feed off of.

 But here’s the best part about wearing a mask at Disney World: everybody else is wearing masks, too.
 When I visited Magic Kingdom last week, Guests were extremely compliant with wearing the face masks properly as well as social distancing, and that genuinely created an atmosphere of reassurance.
 I felt safe.
 Yes, the mask started to get uncomfortable in the afternoon, but I felt safe, especially when you factor in the social distancing and the plethora of hand sanitizer stations.